 - Ghee (Clarified Butter)- 1/2 tbsp

-4. The recipe is extremely simple.
+- The recipe is very simple.
 The only thing to remember is not to grind the sesame seeds immediately after roasting as they will be hot and can release their fat quickly on grinding.
 Start grinding process when seeds are just slightly warm.
 Always do the grinding in pulses.

 Step 1: